tattle-made/feluda/README.md

 2. Run `docker-compose up` .
 This will bring up the following containers:

-Mongo DB : Used to store media hash and any associated metadata with the media.
+Elasticsearch : Used to store searchable representations of multilingual text, images and videos

-RabbitMQ : Used as a Job Queue to queue up long media indexing jobs.
+RabbitMQ : Used as a Job Queue to queue up long indexing jobs.

 Search Indexer : A RabbitMQ consumer that receives any new jobs that are added to the queue and processes them.